Thai Hot and Sweet and Sour Soup

 Put all the broth ingredients in a large pot and bring to a boil while doing

 the rest of the steps.

-If you are using tofu, slice it about 1/4 inch thick and brown it
+If you are using tofu, slice it into 1/2 inch cubes and brown it

 Sautee onions and garlic in the oil until golden.
 Add to the broth when done.